 (Placerville, CA) - El Dorado County youth in grades 8 through 12 are invited to take an active role in the juvenile justice system through the Teen Court program.
 Training is mandatory for all new and returning participants.
 Teen Court volunteer training will be held on January 17, 2018, from 6:00 p.m. to 8:00 p.m. at El Dorado County Superior Court, located at 495 Main Street in Placerville.
 After completing training, teens serve as court personnel in real cases where a minor has committed an offense, admitted the offense, and has chosen to be judged for sentencing by their peers.

-"This is an outstanding experience for our local youth," said Randy Austin, Teen Court Coordinator.
-"Students serve in roles such as juror, prosecuting and defense attorney, court clerk, and bailiff.
-Rotating Superior Court Judges and senior attorneys preside over Teen Court.
-Community attorneys donate their time to help students develop their cases.
-Students get a real understanding of the juvenile justice system, and defendants receive a fair and appropriate sentence through responsible consideration by their peers.
+"This is a unique opportunity for youth in our community," said Stephanie Carlson, Health Education Coordinator with Teen Court.
+"Students serve as jurors, attorneys, court clerk and bailiff.
+Superior Court judges preside over Teen Court, and adult attorneys serve as mentors, donating their time to help students develop cases.
+Students get a real understanding of the juvenile justice system.
+Defendants get a fair and appropriate sentence through responsible consideration by their peers.
 It is not about punishment, but a chance to gain a better understanding of the offense and the consequences of their actions."

-The highly successful Teen Court program began in 1992 in El Dorado County and is funded through the El Dorado County Health and Human Services Agency, Alcohol and Drug Programs.
-Teen Court cases are referred and managed by the El Dorado County Probation Department.
-The County Superior Court Judges, Sheriff's Office, local Bar Association and local attorneys are important program partners.
+The highly successful Teen Court program began in 1992 in El Dorado County and is funded through the El Dorado County Health & Human Services Agency, Behavioral Health Division, Alcohol and Drug Programs.
+Cases are referred and managed by the El Dorado County Probation Department.
+The County Superior Court Judges, the Sheriff's Office, the local Bar Association and local attorneys are important program partners.
 For more information about Teen Court, or the training, contact Carlson at (530) 621-6130.

 # # #